dowjones/dj-dna-streams-python/README.rst

 Configuring
 ___________

 To run this code, you need to provide credentials from one of the authentication methods and your subscriptions.
-There are 3 ways to do this.
-You can either set environment variables or you can use a configuration file.
+There are 3 ways to do this: you can set environment variables, use a configuration file or pass an argument to a constructor.

 1. Set environment variables.
 ###################################################################